Salkantay Trek FAQs

 CAN I LEAVE LUGGAGE AT THE SALKANTAY TREKKING OFFICES?

 Yes.
 You can leave your luggage at our offices.

-You can bring it with you to your briefing, or you can bring it when you are picked up in the morning to leave for your trek.
-The driver will bring it back to our offices.
-You can also arrange to have it dropped off at your hotel once you return from the Salkantay trek.
+You can leave your luggage with us, don't worry.
+You can bring it when you are picked up in the morning to leave for your trek.
+The driver will bring it to our storage.

 Yes.
 Please bring your own water for the first morning of your trek.
 After that, we will provide water for you.
 No need to worry, the water will be clean and safe to drink!